syncfusion-content/fileformat-docs/FileFormat/Presentation/Overview.md

 **Essential** **Presentation** is a native **.****NET** class library that can be used by developers to create, read and write Microsoft PowerPoint files by using C#, VB.NET and managed C++ code.
 The library can be used in Windows Forms, WPF, ASP.NET and ASP.NET MVC

-It is a non-UI component that provides a full-fledged PowerPoint presentation instance that facilitates accessing & manipulating the presentations without any dependency of Microsoft Office COM libraries & Microsoft Office.
+It is a non-UI component that provides a full-fledged PowerPoint presentation instance that facilitates accessing & manipulating the presentations without any dependency of Microsoft Office COM libraries and Microsoft Office.

 **Key** **features****:**